Lightning-AI/pytorch-lightning/docs/source-app/core_api/lightning_work/compute_content.rst

     MyCustomWork(cloud_compute=L.CloudCompute("gpu-fast-multi"))

 .. warning::
-     Custom base images are not supported with the default-cpu.
+     Custom base images are not supported with the default CPU cloud compute.
 For example:

      .. code-block:: py